rhhayward/attiny88-hvpp/README.md

 ### Important

+The code has been tested on a breadboard, and the original pcb has been validated to work.
+There were two changes made since ordering: 1.
+The attiny88 footprint was not wide enough, so it was widened.
+2. The 12v source had left and right reversed - the pcb now has that fixed.

-The code has been tested on a breadboard.
-However, the schematic and PCB have not been validated.
-If you order PCBs based on this, you should not expect them to work.
+Caveat emptor:  If you order PCBs from this, be prepared for them not to work.
 You have been warned.

 ### ATTINY88 High Voltage Parallel Programmer